-- 2. The picture must be advertised and exploited during its theatrical release in a manner considered normal and customary to theatrical feature distribution practices.
-The picture need not have been released in the United States. - 3.
+- 2. The film must be advertised and exploited during its theatrical release in a manner considered normal and customary to theatrical feature distribution practices.
+The film need not have been released in the United States. - 3.
 Films that, in any version, receive a nontheatrical public exhibition or distribution before their first qualifying theatrical release will not be eligible for Academy Awards consideration.

-Nontheatrical public exhibition or distribution includes but is not limited to:

-- Broadcast and cable television

-- PPV/VOD

-- DVD distribution

-- Internet transmission

-- 4. The recording of the original dialogue track as well as the completed picture must be predominantly in a language or languages other than English.
-Accurate, legible English-language subtitles are required.

-- 5. The submitting country must certify that creative control of the motion picture was largely in the hands of citizens or residents of that country. - 6.
-The Academy will make the final determination in all questions of eligibility.
+Nontheatrical public exhibition or distribution includes but is not limited to: - Broadcast and cable television - PPV/VOD - DVD distribution - Internet transmission - 4.
+The recording of the original dialogue track as well as the completed picture must be predominantly in a language or languages other than English.
+Accurate, legible English-language subtitles are required. - 5.
+The submitting country must certify that creative control of the motion picture was largely in the hands of citizens or residents of that country. - 6.
+The Foreign Language Film Award Executive Committee shall resolve all questions of eligibility and rules.